Anon-Artist/R3C0Nizer/README.md

 # Prerequisites :hand_over_mouth:

-Basically every prerequisites are installed when run the prerequisites.sh script
+Basically every prerequisites are installed when we run the prerequisites.sh script
-- GO
-- Python and Python3
-- Docker
-- Chromium-browser
-- Dependencies

 # Expecting Contributions :monocle_face: